-Now review the entire presentation and answer some questions.
-Run the slide show at least once (see "Running the slide show" on page 27) before answering them.
+Now is a good time to review the entire presentation and answer some questions.
+Run the slide show at least once (see "Running the slide show" on page 24) before answering them.
 You might want to add some questions of your own.